-Women are gaining notoriety in the world of real estate.
+Women are gaining recognition in the world of real estate.
 Many women have been in the sector for decades and have become leading figures, reshaping their businesses in the process.
 Here are the women making waves in the real estate industry today.

 Sadie Morgan is an English designer and founder of DRMM architects.
 Morgan is among the most influential contemporary architects and has championed women in the sector.
 Since the formation of her firm, Morgan has maintained a gender-balanced workforce.
 Morgan is the chair of the Independent Design Panel for High Speed Two (HS2).
 In 2013, she became the youngest ever president of the Architectural Association School of Architecture.
 Morgan has enjoyed a 21-year career in the built environment.
 She was awarded an honorary doctorate from the London South Bank University in 2016.
 Morgan has received a number of other awards, including New Londoner of the Year Award in 2017.
 Her achievements so far are nothing short of phenomenal.